jundalisay/superb/content/en/research/indian/gita/chapter-13.md

 Of separate living things--each of its kind--
 Issue from One, and blend again to One:
 Then hath he BRAHMA, he attains!

-O Prince!
-That Ultimate, High Spirit, Uncreate,
-Unqualified, even when it entereth flesh
-Taketh no stain of acts, worketh in nought!
+That Ultimate, High Spirit, Uncreate, Unqualified, even when it entereth flesh Taketh no stain of acts, worketh in nought!
 Like to the ethereal air, pervading all,
 Which, for sheer subtlety, avoideth taint,